 IV.I.
-House Officer Recruitment, Eligibility, and Selection Policy
+House Officer Recruitment, Eligibility, and Selection Policy graduate medical education/training Programs at the LSU Health Sciences Center.

 House Officer selection criteria conforms to the guidelines of the Accreditation Council for Graduate Medical Education (ACGME) Institutional and Program Requirements where applicable.
-House Officers are
+House Officers are selected by Program Directors from an applicant pool in the National Residency Matching Program (NRMP) or from NRMP Specialty Matching Services Programs.

 United States Citizens, Permanent Residents of the US, and J1 Visa holders sponsored by the ECGMG are the only applicants eligible for selection.
-As noted in Chancellor Memorandum 39, ECFMG sponsorship as a J-1 exchange visitor is the appropriate and only mechanism whereby foreign physicians may enter graduate medical education/training Programs at the LSU Health Sciences Center.
+As noted in Chancellor Memorandum 39, ECFMG sponsorship as a J-1 exchange visitor is the appropriate and only mechanism whereby foreign physicians may enter